kaluabentes/navedex/README.md

 ## Releasing/Deploy

 1. Merge into master;
-2. In master, create a tag with the release version.
+2. Create a tag with the release version.
 3. Push

 ## Dificuldades